-For those who are particularly picky about to make the most out of their gaming experience, these are some of the most extreme (and offbeat) PC controllers tailor-made for this purpose.
+For those who are particularly picky about to make the most out of their gaming experience, these are some of the most extreme (and offbeat) PC & mobile controllers tailor-made for this purpose.

 Tobii Eye Tracker 4C is the successor to the original EyeX, which tracks your eye movement and translates patterns and coordinate data to a mouse pointer.
 This is all done with some LEDs in front of the tracker that reflect infrared light off your retinas.
 In a way, you can treat this nifty sensor bar as a eye mouse.
 This is basically a supplemental PC gaming input that adds a new layer of immersion to your favorite games.

 The 4C now puts even more emphasis on PC gaming as its killer application.
 First and foremost, there’s now a dedicated processor that handles the eye-tracking load to minimize penalty on game performance.
 The new sensor bar can now tracks at a great frequency.
 Last but not least, Tobii introduces head tracking.
 The new EyeChip CPU, however, isn’t yet designed to handle this new function so you might expect a certain degree of performance hit on your games.
 If you want simultaneous head and eye tracking capabilities (for this short list of games), the Tobii is the only way to go.

 Mad Cat RAT Pro X has an ambitious goal in mind – to become the king of all gaming mice.
 It’s designed so that you can swap and adjust different parts to fit your playing style.
 Mad Catz includes 3 different palm rests, 2 thumb wings and 3 different pinkie rests but also manages to cram in X and Y adjustment for the thumb and the palm area.
 Whether you prefer palm, claw or fingertip grip, the RAT Pro X has you covered.